Summer Schools

 Teaching programme

-Backed by continuing high demand and excellent feedback on the online delivery mode and the expanded curriculum delivered in the last three years, the sessions will cover a range of research methods and skills necessary for successful human rights practice and professional development in a challenging world.
-Thus, the sessions cover advocacy, organisational management, coping strategies and practitioner case studies to enrich the expertise of mid-career professionals and empower students who wish to embark on a career in human rights research or practice.
+Backed by continuing high demand and excellent feedback on the online delivery mode and the expanded curriculum delivered in the last few years, the sessions will cover a range of research methods and skills necessary for successful human rights practice and professional development in a challenging world.
+Thus, the sessions cover current trends and challenges, advocacy in offline and online settings, coping strategies for human rights advocates, and practitioner case studies to enrich the expertise of mid-career professionals and empower students who wish to embark on a career in human rights research or practice.

 Sessions will run from Monday to Friday, 1pm to 4.30pm BST